Abbotsbury

+The Ilchester Estate owns much of the village, including the swannery and subtropical gardens.
+The estate owns 15000 acre of land in Dorset.

 Geography

-Abbotsbury village is in the Dorset unitary authority administrative area, situated amidst hills about 1 mi inland from the English Channel coast at Chesil Beach, an 18 mi barrier beach which south of the village encloses The Fleet, a brackish coastal lagoon.
+Abbotsbury village is in the Dorset unitary authority administrative area, situated about 1 mi inland from the English Channel coast at Chesil Beach, an 18 mi barrier beach which south of the village encloses The Fleet, a brackish coastal lagoon.
+The Dorset Downs, an area of rolling chalk hills, rise steeply to the north the village.

 Measured directly, the village is about 7 mi northwest of Weymouth and 8 mi southeast of Bridport.
 Abbotsbury is connected to those towns by the B3157, which is the main road running through the village.
 Abbotsbury is located 6 mi from Upwey railway station and 35 mi from Bournemouth International Airport.
 The coastline within Abbotsbury civil parish is part of the Jurassic Coast, a World Heritage Site.
 All of Abbotsbury parish is within the Dorset Area of Outstanding Natural Beauty.